FrancoisChastel/DD2480_Software-Engineering_CI/README.md

  * Feature #3 (Notification) was done by Brian Ritter.

  ## Compilation Feature
  The complication feature was implemented using pylint in compilation.py.
-The compilation process is then tested in testing.py in the corresponding compilation unit tests.
+The compilation process is then tested in test_ci.py in the corresponding compilation unit tests.

  ## Testing Feature
- The testing feature was implemented and tested using pytest.
+ The testing feature was implemented and tested using pytest in test_ci.py.

  ## Notification Feature
  The notification feature has been implemented by sending an email to the email address DD2480.CI@gmail.com with the message body containing information about the compilation and testing results.
-This feature was tested in testing.py in the corresponding unit test by checking if the email is sent correctly and contains the correct information.
+This feature was tested in test_ci.py in the corresponding unit test by checking if the email is sent correctly and contains the correct information.